 To ensure that inspection reports:

-2.1 Clearly communicate significant inspection results to s, NRC staff, and the public.
+2.1 Clearly communicate significant inspection results to permit holders, NRC staff, and the public.

 2.2 Provide conclusions about the effectiveness of the programs or activities inspected.
 The depth and scope of the conclusions should be commensurate with the depth and scope of the inspection.